 This blog post is on growing and harvesting sorrel.
-Sorrel is a perennial salad leaves that is very easy to grow.
+Sorrel is a perennial salad leaf that is very easy to grow.
 To be honest it is not my family and everyone’s favourite salad leave.
 As it’s got a funny oxalic acid taste in it.
-Sorrel practically speaking is herb vegetable or pot herb as it can be cook like vegetable but taste like a herb with it’s distinctive lemony flavour.
+Sorrel practically speaking is an herb vegetable or pot herb as it can be cooked like a vegetable but taste like a herb with its distinctive lemony flavour.

-However like all/ most leafy vegetables it is so good for you.
-I have grown them in my borders in the garden.
+However, like all/ most leafy vegetables, it is so good for you.
+I have grown them on my borders in the garden.
 This border has got the classic London (common in southern England) clay soil, ivy and slugs.
 These red vein wood sorrel seem to survive despite all the downs they get there.
-Unlike asparagus that takes time to get establish this perennial growers so well with minimum effort.
+Unlike asparagus which takes time to get established this perennial grower so well with minimum effort.

 Growing and harvesting sorrel

 I started sowing them from seeds last two years and they have been there ever since.
-On their first year the sorrel leaves was very much smaller in size.
+In their first year, the sorrel leaves were very much smaller in size.
 This year they are massive.
 Probably because I haven’t been harvesting them much.
 I have just left them alone all year round.

 I started sowing the seeds sometime in late August and early September.
 And I left them on the ground over the winter.
 In the winter sorrel don’t grow much they just stay dormant.
 They are winter hardy and will shrug off some degree of frost.
 My border is fairly south facing so that helps to give them some warmth.

 To keep a continuous supply just cut the leaves and not pull the roots out of the ground.
 Not unless you had enough of eating them.